-delete and replace R402.4.5 Recessed lighting.
+delete and replaceadd R402.4.5 Recessed lighting.

-Recessed luminaires add R402.4.6 Electrical and communication outlet boxes (air-sealed boxes).

-Electrical and communication outlet boxes installed in the building thermal envelope shall be sealed to limit air leakage between conditioned and unconditioned spaces.
-All recessed luminaires Electrical and communication outlet boxes shall be ICAT-rated (Insulation Contact and tested in accordance with NEMA OS 4, Requirements for Air-Tight) or IC-rated-Sealed Boxes for Electrical and labeled as having Communication Applications and shall have an air leakage rate of not moregreater than 2.0 cfmcubic feet per minute (0.944 L/s) when tested in accordance with ASTM E283 at a 1.57 psf (75 Pa) pressure differential.
+Recessed luminaires 6 Electrical and communication outlet boxes (air-sealed boxes).
+Electrical and communication outlet boxes installed in the building thermal envelope that are through or outside the building air barrier shall be sealed to limit air leakage between conditioned and unconditioned spaces.
+All recessed luminairesElectrical and communication outlet boxes shall be ICAT-rated (Insulation Contact andtested in accordance with NEMA OS 4, Requirements for Air Tight) or IC-rated and labeled as having-Sealed Boxes for Electrical and Communication Applications and shall have an air leakage rate of not moregreater than 2.0 cfmcubic feet per minute (0.944 L/s) when tested in accordance with ASTM E283 at a 1.57 psf (75 Pa) pressure differential.
 All recessed luminaires of 1.57 psf (75 Pa).
-Electrical and communication outlet boxes shall be sealedmarked "NEMA OS 4" or "OS 4" in accordance with a gasket or caulk between NEMA OS 4.
-Electrical and communication outlet boxes shall be installed per the housing and the interior wall or ceiling covering manufacturer's instructions and with any supplied components required to achieve compliance with NEMA OS 4.
+Electrical and communication outlet boxes shall be sealedmarked "NEMA OS 4" or "OS 4" in accordance with a gasket or caulk between the housing and NEMA OS 4.
+Electrical and communication outlet boxes shall be installed per the interior wall or ceiling coveringmanufacturer's instructions and with any supplied components required to achieve compliance with NEMA OS 4.

 delete and replace R402.5 Maximum fenestration U-factor and SHGC (Mandatory).().
-The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.5 or R405 shall be 0.3027 for vertical fenestration, and 0.5541 for skylights.
+The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.5 or R405 shall be 0.30 for vertical fenestration, and 0.5541 for skylights.